 KYC changes at Bitcoin ATMs: Everything you need to know

-Want to remain anonymous when buying or selling cryptocurrencies at Bitcoin ATMs?
-However, there are changes in the world of regulation and legislation that have a huge impact on the way you use devices such as Bitcoin ATMs.
-In this article, we will explain the most important aspects related to KYC (Know Your Customer), EU regulations (especially MiCA) and how this may translate into your future transactions.
+The world of regulations and legislation is undergoing changes that have a huge impact on how devices such as Bitcoin ATMs are used.
+In this article, we will explain the most important aspects related to KYC (Know Your Customer), EU regulations (especially MiCA), and how this may affect your future transactions.

 Table of contents